Shadow Cones: A Generalized Framework for Partial Order Embeddings: Shadow Cones

-It's easy to test whether $\vec{v}\succeq\vec{u}$ by comparing $\phi(\vec{v}, \vec{u})$ with the half aperture. \begin{remark} Naturally, object points cannot reside in the light source.
-Therefore, $d_\mathbb{H}(\vec{u}, \vec{O})>r$, implying there's a hole of hyperbolic radius $r$ centered at the origin. \end{remark} \begin{remark} Entailment cones \citep{ganea2018hyperbolic} are penumbral cones with light source of hyperbolic ball shape placed at the origin.
-Hence, the reason of the hole in entailment cone is Remark~\ref{rk:hole}. \end{remark} We are also interested in shapes other than hyperbolic ball, such as \textbf{horospheres}, which are hyperbolic analogs of hyper-planes in Euclidean spaces, whose normals all converge asymptotically in the same direction, its center.
-In the Poincar{\'e} half-space model, a horosphere is either a sphere tangent to the $0$-hyperplane at an ideal point (its center), or a Euclidean hyper-plane parallel to the $0$-hyperplane, i.e., $\{\vec{x}\in\mathbb{R}^n|x_n=h>0\}$ of level $h$, whose center is the ideal point at $x_n=\infty$.
+One can test whether $\vec{u}\preceq\vec{v}$ simply by comparing $\phi(\vec{v}, \vec{u})$ with the half aperture $\theta_{\vec{u}}$.
+Note that larger radius $r$ leads to wider aperture $\theta_{u}$, which implies larger numbers of children.
+In Appendix \ref{Interpretation of r}, we make $r$ a learnable parameter, and observe a curious relation between the optimal radius and connectivity of the embedded dataset. \paragraph{Formulation 4: Penumbral-half-space} The penumbral shadow cone framework is very general and do not restrict the shape of the light source.
+Here we introduce one more formulation with the light source shaped as \textbf{horospheres} \citep{izumiya2009horospherical}, which are hyperbolic analogs of hyper-planes in Euclidean spaces.
+In the Poincar{\'e} half-space model, a horosphere is either a sphere tangent to the $x_n=0$--hyperplane at an ideal point, or a Euclidean hyper-plane parallel to the $x_n=0$--hyperplane.
+We use the latter as it induces symmetric shadows.
+In particular, we consider horospheres $\{(x_1, \ldots, x_{n-1}, \sqrt{k}e^{\sqrt{k}h})|h>0\}$, whose boundaries $\partial \mathcal{S}$ are parallel to and with a distance $h$ from the $x_n=0$--hyperplane.

-\paragraph{$\mathcal{S}$ in the space ($\mathcal{S}$-horosphere)} We adopt horosphere as the shape of the light source.
-We parameterize the cone with the Poincar{\'e} half-space model so that the cone is symmetric.
-Particularly, we consider horospheres $\{(x_1, \ldots, x_{n-1}, \sqrt{k}e^{\sqrt{k}h})|h>0\}$, that are parallel to the $0$-hyperplane.
-Note that this horosphere is above the origin of the Poincar{\'e} half-space model for a distance $h$.
-We focus on the space beneath the horosphere light source, which is already expressive as it contains points that are infinitely far from the origin.